selecto-elixir/selecto/README.md

 This is very young software and might spill milk in your computer.

-Documentation is planned once the API is finalized.
-For now please
+Better documentation is planned once the API is finalized.

-see the notes in the listable_test repo.

 A note: I use the word filter to mean a couple different things:
  - A configuration that tells Listable how to build a predicate in the where clause